Key considerations in US government investigations

 What is considered privileged information?

 Companies should expect scrutiny from regulators on their assertions of privilege.
-To respond to investigators effectively, counsel must have a clear and defined basis for withholding materials.
-Failing to do so may cause them to lose credibility in the eyes of the regulators and may negatively affect the investigation in the long run.
+In order to respond to investigators effectively, counsel must have a clear and defined basis for withholding materials.
+Failing to do so may cause them to lose credibility in the eyes of the regulators and may negatively impact the investigation in the long run.

 When should privilege be waived?

 In most instances, companies will benefit from cooperating with the government.
 However, there are rare circumstances that may warrant a more defensive approach.
-An organisation may choose to forego cooperation when:
+An organisation may choose to forgo cooperation where:

 - the government’s demands are intolerable: the investigating agency’s penalty expectations are so severe or disproportionate to the misconduct that it would be impossible for the company to tolerate.